michaelvauth/EmbeddedNarrationsKleist/README.md

 It has to be used within the cloned repository.

 ## Overview and Ressources
-- `./AnnotationsDramas/`: Annotations of character speech and embedded narrations in Heinrich von Kleists dramas
+- `./AnnotationsDramas/`: Annotations of character speech and embedded narrations in Heinrich von Kleist's dramas
-- `./AnnotationsNovellas/`: Annotations of character speech and embedded narrations in Heinrich von Kleists novellas
+- `./AnnotationsNovellas/`: Annotations of character speech and embedded narrations in Heinrich von Kleist's novellas
 - `./Texts/Dramas/`: Plain Texts of Kleists Plays.
 Source: [GerDraCor](https://dracor.org/ger)
-- `./Texts/Novellas/`: Plain Texts der Novellas Kleists.
+- `./Texts/Novellas/`: Plain Texts of Novellas Kleists.
 Source: [TextGrid](https://textgrid.de/de/digitale-bibliothek)
 - `./narrview/`: Small Python package for visualization of narratological annotations using Plotly
 - `./explore_annotations.ipynb`: Jupyter Notebook for annotation exploration